Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

 \item If $G$ acts on a space $X$ and if the probability measure $\nu$ is non degenerated on $G$, we say that $(G,\nu)$ is a \emph{random dynamical system} (RDS) on $X$.
 The skew-product associated to the RDS is the transformation $\hat{T}$ on $\Omega\times X$ defined by

-where $T$ is the shift operator on $\Omega$ and $f_0$ is the first coordinate of $\omega$. \end{itemize} \end{Def} For a given random walk, we will always denote $(\Omega,\mathbb{P})$ the associated probability space.
+where $T$ is the shift operator on $\Omega$ and $f_0$ is the first coordinate of $\omega$. \end{itemize} \end{Def} For a given random walk, we will always denote by $(\Omega,\mathbb{P})$ the associated probability space.

-In the case of a random walk on $\mathrm{Homeo}(S^1)$, there exists naturally a unique closed sub-semigroup of $\mathrm{Homeo}(S^1)$ on which the random walk is non degenerated (namely the closed semigroup generated by the topological support of the associated probability measure $\nu$).
-An interesting fact is that in the majority of the results that we will state, we obtain properties on the random walk depending only on assumptions on the associated semigroup.\\
+Obviously, any random walk on $\mathrm{Homeo}(S^1)$ is non degenerated on some sub-semigroup, namely $G_+(\nu)$.
+An interesting fact is that in the majority of the results that we will state, we obtain properties on the random walk depending only on assumptions on $G_+(\nu)$ and not on $\nu$ itself.\\